jillmpla/south_carolina_fires/README.md

 # 🌲South Carolina Wildfire Dashboard🔥

 ## Overview
-The **South Carolina Wildfire Dashboard** is a real-time web application that monitors wildfire activity across South Carolina.
-It fetches and displays fire data using **NASA FIRMS** (Fire Information for Resource Management System), allowing users to visualize fire locations, intensity, and other key details on an interactive map.
+The **South Carolina Wildfire Dashboard** is a real-time dashboard that monitors wildfire activity across South Carolina using NASA FIRMS data.
+It visualizes active fire locations, intensity (FRP), and other key details on an interactive map.

 🚀 **Live Demo:** [South Carolina Wildfire Dashboard](https://southcarolinafires.com/)